 Entertainment Weekly‘s Popwatch points towards a new site co-founded by the actress, MakingOf.
 The site goes behind the scenes with a variety of filmmaking insiders and looks at upcoming films.
 It only launched last week, so there’s not much yet, but they do have interviews with Ron Howard and Portman herself.

-First The Force Unleashed, now The Holiday Special?
-How many fans does Vanity Fair have over there?
+, now The Force Unleashed ?
+How many fans does The Holiday Special Vanity Fair have over there?
 (It is by the same writer, contributing editor Frank DiGiacomo.
 He even mentioned the Wookieepedia back in May.)
 That said, the article is a pretty interesting look at the special’s development and production.

 The only video Adult Swim has on their site for Robot Chicken Star Wars II!
 Curses!
 Well, at least we can watch an Ackbar scene at StarWars.com.